hashsplit/hashsplit-spec/spec.md

 This specification describes a mechanism for splitting a byte stream into blocks of varying size with split boundaries based solely on the content of the input.
-It also describes a mechanism for organizing those blocks into a tree whose shape is likewise determined solely by the content of the input.
+It also describes a mechanism for organizing those blocks into a (probabilistically) balanced tree whose shape is likewise determined solely by the content of the input.

 The general technique has been used by various systems such as: